ckeditor/ckeditor4-nuget-release/README.md

 ## Usage

 ```
-# This bin has to be ran from ckeditor-releases directory.
+# This bin has to be ran from `ckeditor4-releases` directory.
-cd ckeditor-releases
+cd ckeditor4-releases
 ckeditor4-nuget-release <version> --push
 ```